Kourtney Kardashian Stripped Down To Her Birthday Suit For Her 38th Birthday

 Kourtney Kardashian stripped down into her birthday suit during last week’s Keeping Up With the Kardashians in honor of her 38th birthday.

-As a report by Oxygen revealed on May 12, Kourtney Kardashian was joined by her sisters, including Kylie Jenner and Khloe Kardashian, during a trip to Costa Rica during last Sunday’s show and quickly sparked jealousy among the group.
+As a report by Oxygen revealed on May 12, Kourtney Kardashian was joined by her sisters, including Kylie Jenner and Khloe Kardashian, on a trip to Costa Rica during last Sunday’s show and quickly sparked jealousy among the group.

 “I’m just doing what I always came to do,” Kourtney Kardashian quipped.

-As her sisters watched in amazement, Kourtney Kardashian, who is mom to seven-year-old Mason, four-year-old Penelope, and two-year-old Reign, removed her robe and began to strike a number of seductive poses for photographers.
+As her sisters watched in amazement, Kourtney Kardashian, who is mom to 7-year-old Mason, 4-year-old Penelope, and 2-year-old Reign, removed her robe and began to strike a number of seductive poses for photographers.

 “What the f**k?
 I want to get in,” Kylie Jenner said as she looked at her older sister’s pictures.
 “I’m so jealous!”